Friday, April 15, 2016

 “What is this nonsense about a purification process?
 And this talk of the German people?
 We are all German people.”

 Nein, Oma.
 His notion of the German people or the master race is different from what you and I think.
-To people like them, a true German has to be full-blooded.
-With the exception of the few xenophobes, nobody believed him back then.
+To people like them, a true German must be full-blooded.
+Except for the few xenophobes, nobody believed him back then.
 Now, everything seems―”

 “Things will change for the better.
 Trust me on this one,” she stuttered, picked up her thread and pins and started knitting again with trembling hands.